Finite-Sample Optimal Estimation and Inference on Average Treatment Effects Under Unconfoundedness: Asymptotic results

-\Cref{match_asymptotic_coverage_theorem} is related to results of \citet{AbIm06match} on asymptotic properties of matching estimators with a fixed number of matches. \citet{AbIm06match} note that, when $\dimx$ is large enough, the bias term will dominate, so that conventional CIs based on matching estimators will not be valid.
-In contrast, the CIs in \Cref{match_asymptotic_coverage_theorem} are widened to take into account worst-case bias, and so they achieve coverage even when $\dimx$ is large.
+\Cref{match_asymptotic_coverage_theorem} is related to results of \citet{AbIm06match} on asymptotic properties of matching estimators with a fixed number of matches. \citet{AbIm06match} note that, when $\dimx$ is large enough, the bias term will dominate, so that conventional \acp{CI} based on matching estimators will not be valid.
+In contrast, the \acp{CI} in \Cref{match_asymptotic_coverage_theorem} remain valid even when $\dimx$ is large, since they are widened to take into account the potential bias of the estimator.
 Alternatively, one can attempt to restore asymptotic coverage by subtracting an estimate of the bias based on higher-order smoothness assumptions.
-While this can lead to asymptotic validity when additional smoothness is available \citep{abadie_bias-corrected_2011}, it follows from \Cref{sate_rate_thm} that such an approach will lead to asymptotic undercoverage under some sequence of regression functions in the Lipschitz class $\FLip$.
+While this can lead to asymptotic validity when additional smoothness is available \citep{abadie_bias-corrected_2011}, it follows from \Cref{sate_rate_thm} that such an approach will lead to asymptotic undercoverage under some sequence of regression functions in the Lipschitz class $\FLip(C)$.